Loading

 Customer Inquiry: <Message Text from Facebook Messenger Trigger>

-Copy and paste this prompt and edit it to reflect the specific details that are relevant for your own Facebook Page.
+Copy and paste this prompt and edit it to reflect the specific details that are relevant to your own Facebook Page.

-Replace the bracketed content with the Sender First Name and Message Text variables from your Facebook Messenger trigger by selecting Sender First Name and Message Text from the Insert Data dropdown.
+Replace the bracketed content by mapping the Sender First Name and Message Text variables from your Facebook Messenger trigger by selecting Sender First Name and Message Text from the Insert Data dropdown.

-Here's how my prompt looks with everything mapped:
+Here's how my action step looks with everything mapped:

 Step 3: Set up your Facebook Messenger response

-Finally, we'll set up the action step that will send the response back to Facebook Messenger.
+Finally, we'll set up the action step to send the response back to Facebook Messenger.

 An action step in the Zap editor with Facebook Messenger selected for the action app and Send Message from Page selected for the action event.